Inspired by the country’s history and culture, a new wave of Egyptian clothing is emerging.

 Interestingly enough, Yeya has never imagined that one day she’s going to become a celebrated fashion designer.

-She was making dresses just for fun till it hit her this could be her career.
+She was making dresses just for fun till it hit her that this could be her career.

 Nowadays, Maison Yeya is on a promising journey in dressing brides around the world.